Unified Gaussian Primitives for Scene Representation and Rendering: Results and Discussion

 Alternatively, we may apply 3D procedural noises to our representation just like other volumetric representations.
 In the third row of \autoref{fig:material_edit}, we use procedural phasor noise \citep{tricard2019procedural} to modulate the base color, roughness, and metallic parameters of our models to create patterns.

 \paragraph{Comparison between Transmittance Models} In \autoref{fig:linear_vs_exp}, we compare the rendering results using both our linear transmittance and the traditional exponential transmittance, where each Gaussian primitive defines a fraction of the extinction coefficient (\autoref{eq:exp_ff}) to be summed together.
 The exponential variants are obtained through a conversion process similar to that described in \autoref{sec:data_acquisition}.
+The only difference is that we also switch the target transmittance model to exponential during the transmittance optimization (the optimization is still beneficial as 3DGS approximates overlapping primitives).
 They are rendered by brute-force analog decomposition tracking~\citep{kutz2017spectral} (\autoref{sec:decomp_track}).
 We also show the differences between those renders and renders using the original scenes, while acknowledging that our method does not include a full inverse rendering pipeline to match the original renders exactly.

 The selected scenes in \autoref{fig:linear_vs_exp} have different geometric characteristics.
 For the \emph{Checkerboards} and the \emph{Office Chair} that consist of flat surfaces (the chair is textured by a high-resolution opacity mask), the linear model clearly excels at producing opaque appearance with sharp silhouettes and shadows.
 The \emph{Plant} and the \emph{Color Tree} contain dense, unstructured elements.
 This type of scenes can be abstracted as exponential volumes because \emph{at far field, with enough sample size,} the average free-flight distribution through these elements approaches exponential.
 However, this is not necessarily true when we represent the scenes as Gaussian primitives.
-To produce reasonable details, typically each primitive only covers one or a cluster of well aligned opaque elements, which is the case for those two scenes.
+To produce reasonable details, typically each primitive only covers one or a cluster of well-aligned opaque elements, which is the case for those two scenes.
 At this granularity, the geometries inside a primitive still exhibit non-negligible spatial correlation.
 Therefore, the linear model is roughly on par with the exponential model for those two scenes.
-The exponential model could be more suitable for level-of-detail applications where a scene is represented as a low-resolution volume and viewed from afar, or true participating media content such as clouds and smoke.
+The exponential model could be more suitable for true participating media content such as clouds and smoke.
 Finally, the quality improves with more primitives regardless of the underlying transmittance model.